Setting up relationship cardinality in Layer

 Example: A furniture item can be associated with multiple vendors, and a single vendor can supply multiple furniture items across a project.

-Once you know the real-world rules you are trying to model, the next step is configuring those rules in Layer.
+Setting Selection Mode on a manual relationship field to control cardinality. the next step is configuring those rules in Layer.
 You can find them under the Relationship Field Settings under “Selection Mode”.

 Common configuration issues

+Most cardinality issues come from constraining the wrong side of the relationship.
 This often happens when a relationship field is created on a parent category instead of a child category, or when a one-to-one selection mode is used where one-to-many behavior was intended.

 When relationships behave unexpectedly, checking Selection mode and confirming which category owns the field usually resolves the issue quickly.